jw3il/graph-marl/README.md

 ### Select Python Interpreter

 To get syntax highlighting to work properly, you have to select the correct Python interpreter.
 This can be done by opening the vscode command palette (usually Control+Shift+P or F1) and typing `Python: Select Interpreter`.
-Select the previously created `ac3net` conda environment and you are done.
+Select the previously created `graph-marl` conda environment and you are done.

 ### Viewing Tensorboard Logs